 - Most of the GPU tests are run inside a full Chromium browser, launched by Telemetry, rather than a Gtest harness.
 The tests and their expectations are contained in src/content/test/gpu/gpu_tests/ .
 See for example webgl_conformance_expectations.py , gpu_process_expectations.py and pixel_expectations.py.

 - See the header of the file a list of modifiers to specify a bot configuration.
 It is possible to specify OS (down to a specific version, say, Windows 7 or Mountain Lion), GPU vendor (NVIDIA/AMD/Intel), and a specific GPU device.

 - The key is to maintain the highest coverage: if you have to disable a test, disable it only on the specific configurations it's failing.
 Note that it is not possible to discern between Debug and Release configurations.

 - Mark tests failing or skipped, which will suppress flaky failures, only as a last resort.
 It is only really necessary to suppress failures that are showing up on the GPU tryservers, since failing tests no longer close the Chromium tree.

 - Please read the section on stamping out flakiness for motivation on how important it is to eliminate flakiness rather than hiding it.

-- For the remaining Gtest-style tests, use the modifiers DISABLE_ / FLAKY_ / etc. to suppress or disable any tests if necessary.
+- For the remaining Gtest-style tests, use the DISABLED_ modifier to suppress any failures if necessary.